 What operations require that exposure monitoring be conducted?

 All organizations that have processes that may expose employees to formaldehyde should conduct an assessment of potential employee exposure and evaluate the need for exposure monitoring.
-For most laboratory operations with formaldehyde/formaldehyde solutions that are conducted in a properly functioning fume hood, exposure monitoring is not generally needed.
-However, when it’s necessary to conduct work outside of a fume hood, exposure monitoring is recommended to ensure users are properly protected.
+For most laboratory operations with formaldehyde/formaldehyde solutions that are conducted in a properly functioning fume hood, exposure monitoring is not specifically required, but baseline exposure monitoring is still recommended per the “objective data” requirements of the standard.
+However, when it’s necessary to conduct work outside of a fume hood, exposure monitoring must be conducted to ensure users are properly protected.

 Although exposure monitoring results may be below OSHA’s established regulatory limits, results may exceed the stricter NIOSH (TWA of 0.016 ppm and STEL of 0.1 ppm) and ACGIH (TWA of 0.1 ppm and STEL of 0.3 ppm) recommended exposure limits.
 In this case, additional engineering and/or other controls would be recommended to reduce exposure.

 For additional information on formaldehyde exposure monitoring or for assistance with conducting monitoring at your facility, please email email@example.com.